The best reason to own textile motorcycle gear is its versatility.

-There are lots of excellent options in this list.
+There are lots of excellent options on this list.
 It’s really hard to go wrong.

-Waterproof, textile jackets with removable thermal liners really are a one-stop-shop for all seasons in the UK, and if you can only afford one set of gear – make it a textile one.
+Waterproof textile jackets with removable thermal liners are a one-stop shop for all seasons in the UK, and if you can only afford one set of gear – make it a textile one.

 All images via SportsbikeShop